-The first is a new notification that users will see when sending email from their Gmail account if they are emailing someone who’s mail server does not cater for secure transmission of email, i.e. TLS.
+The first is a new notification that users will see when sending emails from their Gmail account if they are emailing someone who’s mail server does not cater for the secure transmission of email, i.e. TLS.

 Using TLS for email is not new, but the uptake in the market has been slow as it requires both mail servers to support the secure transmission.

 With Google’s clout in the market, this should put some pressure on administrators to start supporting TLS for all email communication.

 These authentication mechanisms are important as they help to verify the sender.
 This plays a huge role in combating spam and phishing emails.